Vasu2803k/DataScience_Resource/README.md

 # DataScience_Resource
-This repo is a compilation of various models especially the practical implementation of ML and DL models.
+This repo is a compilation of various models with the practical implementation in python.